 • repairing and replacing bridges, staircases and boardwalks,

 • installing signs and trail markers and removing garbage,

 • restricting unofficial access points to protect sensitive vegetation, and

-• enforcing rules to protect vegetation, wildlife and people under the Provincial Offences Act.
+• enforcing rules and municipal by-laws to protect vegetation, wildlife and people under the Provincial Offences Act.

 There are links to maps and brochures for each of these ESAs (Coves and Lower Dingman ESA pages are under construction) on their webpages.
 Brochures are also available free of charge from:

 • Tourism London Information Centre (696 Wellington Road South, in Westminster Ponds ESA) and the Dundas Street Information Centre (267 Dundas Street at Wellington)

 • Upper Thames River Conservation Authority (519-451-2800 ext 281)